-On December 24, 2015 the Company closed its previously announced non-brokered private placement financing comprising of 4,250,000 units (the "Units") at a purchase price of \$0.05 per Unit for gross proceeds of \$212,500.
+On December 24, 2015, the Company completed a non-brokered private placement financing comprising of 4,250,000 units (the "Units") at a purchase price of \$0.05 per Unit for gross proceeds of \$212,500.
 The primary use of proceeds was to pay overdue current liabilities and further reduce the Company's working capital deficit.
+Each Unit is comprised of one common share in the capital of the Company and one common share purchase warrant.
+Each warrant entitles the holder thereof to purchase one common share at an exercise price of \$0.10 for a period of 24 months following December 24, 2015.